 Once you have identified a topic, begin thinking about a particular issue to research.
 What are some things you want to find out about this topic?
-Would you look at the social aspects, the psychology, the economics, the cultural role or the impacts?
-What do our love, hate, or other ideas about this topic show about our culture and society or the culture and society of the time?
+Would you look at the social aspects, the psychology, the economics, the cultural role or implication?
 Your paper must go beyond just being informative.
 You must look at some aspect and make an argument about its role, effect, development, feasibility, or impact.

-Think about how you w ould take your topic and put it in n a sentence that started with ı something like this to get started: What is the significance of ? or How does have an effect on ?
-Look at the readings we did o on research questions and thi nk about your topic in terms of t heir examples and the structure of those questions.
+Think about how you would take your topic and put it in a sentence that started with something like this: What is the significance of ? or How does have an effect on ?
+Look at the readings we did on research questions and think about your topic in terms of their examples and the structure of those questions.